InfinityBotList/hepatitis-antiviral/README.md

 - ``unique`` -> Whether or not a unique constaint should be set (``true`` or default ``false``)
 - ``notnull`` -> Force not null to be set
 - ``fkey`` -> The foreign key to set.
 Format is ``parent table name,column name``
+- ``omitfield`` -> Whether or not to omit this field, a default value will be used in this case

+### Daemon

+For the purposes of logging and asking for user input while migrating, a foreground ``daemon`` is required/used.
+The daemon is written in python